VenturaNotes/Knowledge/Mathematics/Discrete Math/Mathispower4u/Graph Theory/Videos/(1) Introduction to Graph Theory.md

 	- Introduction to Graph Theory
 		- Example 4.0.2: Three houses must be connected to each of three utilities.
 What is a possible graph for this situation?
 It is possible to do this without any of the utility lines crossing?
 			- A graph which can be drawn (in the plane) without any edges crossing is called [[planar]].
 Is this graph planar?
+				- #comment This question is not answered in the video.
+The attempt shown shows that the graph is not planar but it might be possible